awtrix/AWTRIX2.0-Docs/en-en/api.md

   - How often the text should be scrolled before switching to the next app.
 If the text needs to be scrolled up and the text length does not need to be scrolled up, the global app runtime is used to switch. (integer)
 - **rainbow (optional)**
   - Displays the text in rainbow colors.
 Overwrites **color** (true/false).
+  - While using fallingText each word will be displayed in a random color
 - **progress (optional)**
   - Displays a progress bar below the text (0-100, integer)
 - **progressColor (optional)**